Azure-Samples/openhack-production/api/README.md

 Update the `appsettings.Development.json` file with your Cosmos DB Uri and Primary Key in the `ServiceEndpoint` & `AuthKey` settings respectively.
 You dont need to worry about setting up the database as it will be created automatically for you when you create your first link-bundle through the frontend.

+You can find the the value for `ServiceEndpoint` & `AuthKey` from the Cosmos DB resource in Azure portal or from Azure DevOps variable group (Pipelines/Library/Variable groups).

 ### Setup Azure AD B2C Configuration

-This application requires Azure Active Directory B2C for authentication/authorization.
+This application requires [Azure Active Directory B2C](../docs/AzureADB2C.md) for authentication/authorization.
 Each API request performs JWT validation from your Azure B2C tenant.

 Update `appsettings.Development.json` file with your tenants configuration: